 To explain the empty tomb and Paul’s conversion three years later in the way that apologists do, we have already assumed the following general propositions :

-- At least one person can resurrect from brain death into an immortal and imperishable body.
+- At least one person can resurrect (and historically has resurrected) from brain death into an immortal and imperishable body.

-- At least one person can defy gravity and fly into the sky without using any special technology.
+- At least one person can defy gravity and fly into the sky without using any special technology (and has historically done so at least once).

-- At least one person, once in the sky, can shine down lights in order to single out and talk to a specific individual on the ground.
+- At least one person, once in the sky, can shine down lights in order to single out and talk to a specific individual on the ground (and has historically done so at least once).

 All of these general propositions are necessary to establish the following particular proposition: